Logo

 The Phases of the Menstrual Cycle

-The menstrual cycle is divided into four phases: menstruation, the follicular phase, ovulation, and the luteal phase.
+The menstrual cycle is divided into four phases: menstruation, the follicular phase, ovulation, which is usually day 14, and the luteal phase which is up to the last day of your period.
 Menstruation is the shedding of the uterine lining, which occurs when an egg is not fertilized in the previous cycle.
 The follicular phase follows menstruation and is characterized by the development of follicles in the ovaries.
 Ovulation occurs when a mature egg is released from the ovary, while the luteal phase is the period of time between ovulation and the start of the next menstruation.

 Each phase of the menstrual cycle is controlled by different hormones, such as estrogen and progesterone, which fluctuate to prepare the body for potential pregnancy.
 These hormonal changes not only affect the reproductive system but can also impact mood, energy levels, and overall well-being.